feast-dev/feast-workshop/module_3/README.md

 ## Step 4: Spin up services

-### Step 4a: Kafka + Redis + Feast SQL Registry + Feast services
+### Step 4a: Redis + Feast SQL Registry + Feast services

 We use Docker Compose to spin up the services we need.
-- This is similar to the previous module, which feeds data from  `feature_repo/data/driver_stats.parquet`into a Kafka topic
-- This also deploys an instance of Redis, Postgres for a registry, a Feast feature server + push server.
+- This deploys an instance of Redis, Postgres for a registry, a Feast feature server + push server.

 Start up the Docker daemon and then use Docker Compose to spin up the services as described above:
 - You may need to run `sudo docker-compose up` if you run into a Docker permission denied error